Claudine Muno

-Claudine Muno (born 2 July 1979, in Luxembourg City) is a Luxembourgian author, singer, musician, music teacher, and journalist.
+Claudine Muno (born 2 July 1979) is a Luxembourgish author, singer, musician, music teacher, and journalist.

 Early life and education

-Claudine Muno spent her childhood in southern Luxembourg town of Pétange and finished secondary school with a diploma in modern languages, literature, and Latin.
-She received an undergraduate degree in History at the University of Strasbourg, France, where she wrote a dissertation on Luxembourgish film: Peur de l'oubli - Peur de l'autre.
+Muno spent her childhood in Pétange and finished secondary school with a diploma in modern languages, literature, and Latin.
+She received an undergraduate degree in history at the University of Strasbourg, France, where she wrote a dissertation on Luxembourgish film: Peur de l'oubli - Peur de l'autre.
 Les films et documentaires luxembourgeois ayant pour sujet la Deuxième Guerre Mondiale (French: Fear of forgetting, fear of the Other.
 Luxembourgish films and documentaries covering the Second World War).

 Career

 After graduating, she became the full-time cultural editor of the Luxembourgish weekly left/green-wing magazine woxx.
 As of 2007, she has been teaching music in the Neie Lycée, a pilot secondary school in Luxembourg City.

 Author

 In 1996, Muno's first publication was a triple surprise for the Luxembourgish book market: the author was not only female (which was rare until then), she was also young (16 years old), and she wrote in English, a language rarely used in Luxembourg literature.
 In the following years, Muno has published a novel in French, one in German, and three in Luxembourgish.
 She has also co-authored two children picture storybooks with Pascale Junker who did the illustrations, and she has written two plays in Luxembourgish: Speck and Krakullen.
 Book critics have compared her writing style to the Belgian writer Amélie Nothomb.